kwonus/Digital-AV/README.md

 # Digital AV

-It's been over twenty-five years since the release of AV-Bible for Windows (also known as AV-1995).
+It's been almost thirty years since the release of AV-Bible for Windows (also known as AV-1995).
 In its day, it was the first free bible software with a graphical user interface that ran on Microsoft Windows.
 This "FreeWare" was maintaineded for more than a decade (AV-1996, AV-1997, ...).
 Eventually, it evolved into a software development kit (SDK).
 Accordingly, it was renamed Digital-AV some years ago.

 You can rely on its foundation, with decades of deployments and text validation.
 Digital-AV has travelled the world and back with feedback from Christian missionaries.
 They used it in their ministries.
 In return, I recieved treasured quality-control feedback.
 By 2008, all of the textual bugs had been ironed out.
 Not coincidentally, 2008 was the first realease of the SDK.
 Never making a dime, and pouring a healthy chuck of my life into it: this has been a labor of love.